qpdf/qpdf/manual/design.rst

 this transparently.
 All memory management details are also handled by the library.

-The ``PointerHolder`` object is used internally by the library to deal with memory management.
-This is basically a smart pointer object very similar in spirit to C++-11's ``std::shared_ptr`` object, but predating it by several years.
+Memory is managed mostly with ``std::shared_ptr`` object to minimize explicit memory handling.
 This library also makes use of a technique for giving fine-grained access to methods in one class to other classes by using public subclasses with friends and only private members that in turn call private methods of the containing class.
 See ``QPDFObjectHandle::Factory`` as an example.

 The top-level qpdf class is ``QPDF``.
 A ``QPDF`` object represents a PDF